DarrenCoppinger/milestone-project-3/README.md

 The website provides users with a location to collect and rate great karaoke tracks as well as putting together their own playlist for a Karaoke party.

 ### Design Objectives
-The following are the main design objectives for the project
+The following are the main design objectives for the project:

-#### Appropriate for Audience
+#### Deign a Application Appropriate for Audience
 The website must be appropriate for the audience.
 The audience for this website will be English speaking, technology savvy and will likely access the site on mobile devices.
 Although the website will accommodate all visitors, its primary audience will be technology literate.
-A mobile first approach was considered appropriate for this type of audience however, the site will perform just as well on a large screen sizes.
+THe site will perform well on a large screen sizes but also has the ability to perform on mobile devices.

 #### Content Relevance and Accuracy
 The content to the site must be relevant to the audience.
 To accomplise this, the users of the website have the ability to add their own choice of karaoke songs to the catalogue.
 The users can also edit the catalogue and delete specific song entries.
 It is essential to include a delete feature for songs in the catalogue as this is one of the requirements for the project's assessment.
 However, it does make the catalogue vulnerable to being completely deleted, whether by accident or by a nefarious user.

 #### Content Grouping
-The website content is grouped into easily understood sections (Home, Catalogue page, Add Track page, Genres page, playlist page, login page)
+The website content is grouped into easily understood sections (Home, Catalogue page, Add Track page, Genres page, playlist page, login page).
+Additionally, the catalogue page sorts the songs in the catalogue by most "Likes", most "Dislikes", "Newest" by date added, and Oldest by date added.

 #### Technology
 Appropriate technologies were used to design the website such as [Materialize](https://materializecss.com/) and the [Youtube iFrame API](https://developers.google.com/youtube/iframe_api_reference) to provide the user with a high-quality experience.

 [MongoDB](https://www.mongodb.com/) was used to manage the date for the website.
-A schatic for the database model used for this project are shown below:
+A schematic for the database model used for this project are shown below:

 ![database model](https://i.ibb.co/9Zwb4Zz/Database-Model.jpg)

-As this database model links data from different collections (as shown above) a relational database may have been a better choice.
-However, I wished to use this project to use a non-relational/NoSQL database, like MongoDB, in a milestone project as I will have the opportunity to use a relational database in the Fullstack Development Module.
+As this database model links data from different collections (as shown above in schematic) a relational (SQL) database may have been used for this project.
+However, I wished to use this project to use a non-relational(NoSQL) database, such as MongoDB, in a milestone project.
+I will have the opportunity to use a relational database in a milestone project in the Fullstack Development Module.

 ### User stories
+A user who visits the website might follow one of these forms:
+- A user wants to see what tracks are available on the website
+- A user wants to add a karaoke song, found on YouTube, to the catalogue so that the other users of the site can play and rate it.
+- A user wants to use the site to generate a playlist of existing songs in the catalogue.

+Additionally, the following requirements should be met by the website:

 "As a user of this website, I would like to- _____________________"